KalanaPerera/status-404-find-best-match-page/README.md

 Hard error 404 is initiated by HTTP server.

-Functionality of this class depends on properly set up rewrites inside htaccess (or nginx configuration) file.
+Functionality of this class depends on properly set up rewrites inside .htaccess (or nginx configuration) file.

 **NGINX example:**